Intel-bigdata/SSM/docs/small-file-solution.md

 management and another is small file read performance.

-There are several existing solutions to handle this small file problem, such as Hadoop HAR file, sequence file, save small files into HBase etc.
+There are several existing solutions to handle this small file problem, such as Hadoop HAR file, sequence file, save small files into HBase etc. For reference, please go to [Cloudera blog](http://blog.cloudera.com/blog/2009/02/the-small-files-problem/).

 Most existing solution can resolve NameNode memory management problem well, but not the read performance problem.
 We’d like to like to propose a fully solution to solve the both NameNode memory issue and